Why Is My Garage Floor Sweating? [Fix It Now!]

 The one I prefer is the LuxHeat Mat Kit.
 It’s easy to install and can be configured in different sizes and layouts.

-Seal the Garage Off
+Seal the Concrete Floor

 I can tell you from experience living in Florida that closing the garage door isn’t enough to keep the humid air out.
 Even with the garage door shut and the lights off, I still notice seams of sunlight beaming around my garage door.